 - Gallbladder problems (that can result in yellowing of the skin or pain in the upper stomach region).

-Before starting any prescription medication it is very important to talk with your healthcare provider about your medical history and the potential risks and benefits of the medication.
-After starting Mounjaro it is important to remain under the supervision of a qualified healthcare provider since adjustments of the dose are often needed.
-In addition, your provider can help to address any potential side effects and to assess your progress in the weight loss program.
+Before starting any prescription medication, it is very important to talk with your healthcare provider about your medical history and the potential risks and benefits of the medication.
+After starting Mounjaro/Zepbound, it is important to remain under the supervision of a qualified healthcare provider since adjustments of the dose are often needed.
+In addition, your provider can help to address any potential side effects and assess your progress in the weight loss program.

 You may be a good candidate for Mounjaro if you have: